md-mustafa786/Tododb/README.md

  User will perform following operations -
  ##### 1) - Add Todo Info -
- In AddTodo functionality we Post User info through Postman and it gets added to the User list -
+ In AddTodo functionality we Post Todo info through Postman and it gets added to the H2 database -
  ##### -> Add Todo EndPoints:
        * Home - localhost:8080/
        * Endpoint -/add-todo